 To request actions on a resource, send the HTTP POST method to the URI of the action.
-The target property in the resource's Actions property shall contain the URI of the action.
-The URI of the action shall be in the format:
+The target property in the resource's Actions property shall be in the format:

-ResourceUri/Actions/QualifiedActionName
+ResourceUri/Actions/OualifiedActionName

 Variable Description ResourceUri URI of the resource that supports the action.
 Actions Name of the property that contains the actions for a resource, as defined by this specification.
 QualifiedActionName Qualified name of the action.
 Includes the namespace.